 Future production of new units will need to reflect the needs of emerging populations, specifically older, smaller households; the elderly; the self-employed; and special needs groups such as veterans.
-Market demand for single-family suburban style housing is likely to drop as more households will seek housing that is close to transportation, services and amenities and can be adapted to changing needs to allow "aging in place" and entrepreneurial activities.
-While realtors and lenders report that activity is rebounding in the real estate market which indicates positive benefit for the economy as a whole, Phase 3 construction in Tierra Contenta is stalled out and many cite high land costs and regulatory constraints as reasons not to build in Santa Fe.
+Market demand for single-family suburban style housing is likely to drop as more households will seek housing that is close to transportation, services and amenities and can be adapted to changing needs to allow "aging in place."
+Santa Fe has a high percentage of "1099 Workers" in its population whose housing needs are sometimes combined with their needs for space to conduct entrepreneurial activities.
+Another emerging priority for the City is to provide economic opportunities for younger workers whose housing needs are not met by the current housing inventory as they seek to be closer to amenities and transit corridors.